 3M National Teaching Fellowship

-Up to ten Fellowships are selected annually.
+Up to 10 Fellows are selected annually.

-- The Fellowship is open to any individual currently teaching at a Canadian university, regardless of discipline, level, or term of appointment.
+The Fellowship is open to any individual currently teaching at a Canadian university or college, regardless of discipline, program, level, or term of appointment.
 All post-secondary institutions in Canada (universities, colleges, cÃ©geps, polytechnics, and other provincially and/or federally recognized institutes of higher education) are included.

-- Nominees need not be members of STLHE.
+Nominees need not be members of STLHE.

 The Call for Nominations is distributed by email to the offices of the Provosts and Vice-Presidents (Academic) at Canadian post-secondary institutions, to Educational Development Centres, and to members of STLHE.

 A nominator must be at a Canadian post-secondary institution.